Yadkin/Pee Dee River Reservoirs

 High Rock Lake

-Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said anglers should head upriver.
+Maynard Edwards (Extreme Fishing Concepts-Yadkin Lakes Guide Service, 336-249-6782) said anglers should head upriver.

 "I like to go upriver behind the dam," he said.
 I use one of my E-rigs (one of Edward's Alabama rigs) with 1/8-ounce jigs and 4-inch swim bodies.
 I use 40-pound braided line and drag it through the current.
 I never know for sure what I'm going to catch.
 Anything that swims will hit this rig - white perch, stripers, white bass and largemouth bass.